Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

-In the case $d=1$, $\cZ^{\be}_{1}(t,z)$ is a solution to the stochastic heat equation with delta initial data.
+with delta initial data \cite{AKQ_2014}.
 Moreover, $\cZ^{\be}_{1}$ was shown to be the universal scaling limit of the partition function for discrete directed polymers in the \emph{intermediate disorder regime} introduced by Alberts, Khanin and Quastel \cite{AKQ_2014}.
 In this scaling limit the strength of the random environment is scaled to zero in a critical way as the size of the discrete system grows to infinity.
 Similarly, when $d>1$, $\cZ^{\be}_{d}$ was shown to be the universal limit in the intermediate disorder regime for discrete directed polymers consisting of $d$ non-intersecting simple symmetric random walks in \cite{CorwinNica16}.

 Another random polymer model that has received recent attention is the O'Connell-Yor semi-discrete directed polymer introduced in \cite{OCYor}, where the polymers are in continuous time but in discrete space.
 It was shown in \cite{Oconnell12} that the multi-layer version of this, which involves several non-intersecting polymer paths, has an algebraic structure related to Whittaker functions and the quantum Toda lattice.
 This multi-layer semi-discrete partition function is the main object of study in this paper and is defined precisely below.